honeycombio/intro-to-o11y-dotnet/README.md

-# Intro to Observability: OpenTelemetry in .NET
+# Intro to Observability: OpenTelemetry in .NET - DEPRECATED

+DEPRECATED - Please prefer the Meminator application as an example: https://github.com/honeycombio/meminator-workshop/

+## Former Description

 This ASP.NET application is here for you to try out tracing with Honeycomb.
 It consists of a microservice that calls itself, so you can simulate